Accelerating Focal Search in Multi-Agent Path Finding with Tighter Lower Bounds: Method

 \Cref{alg:DECBS} presents the pseudo-code for DECBS.
 The key component appears in Lines 23–26: first, we determine the lower bound \(c^g\) through a shortest path search, then use this value to filter out nodes exceeding the suboptimality bound before adding the remaining nodes into the FOCAL.
 Finally, we expand nodes from FOCAL according to the the FOCAL heuristic function.

-People may have two questions, since running an optimal search followed by a bounded-suboptimal search seems wasteful and inefficient-- \begin{enumerate} \item Why perform two searches when the first already yields a valid path? \item Does double search more efficient than single focal search? \end{enumerate}
+People may have two questions, since running an optimal search followed by a bounded-suboptimal search seems wasteful and inefficient--(1) Why perform two searches when the first already yields a valid path?
+(2) Is double search more efficient than single focal search?

 Actually, this apparent redundancy is precisely the insight behind our \textit{double search}.
 The answer for the first question is straightforward: we deliberately seek a suboptimal low-level path rather than an optimal one because suboptimal paths often introduce fewer collisions in subsequent planning stages, improving overall algorithm efficiency.